ehmatthes/pcc_2e/challenges/coding_for_social_justice.md

 Store your selected data in a dictionary, where the keys are the country names or abbreviations and the values are the rates of police violence in those countries.
 Use a loop to summarize your data about each country.

+### CSJ 6-3: Incarceration Rates

+Incarceration is an important part of the criminal justice system to understand.
+Take a look at this list of [incarceration rates by country](https://en.wikipedia.org/wiki/List_of_countries_by_incarceration_rate), and choose several countries to focus on.
+Store the names of these countries as the keys in a dictionary, and the incarceration rate as the values.
+Use a loop to print a series of statements that summarize the incarceration rates for each country.

+### CSJ 6-4: Police Killings and Incarceration Rates

+One of the values of bringing programming abilities to data analysis work is the ability to bring together information from different data sets.
+Complete CSJ 6-2 and CSJ 6-3, focusing on the same countries for each exercise.

+Now, make a dictionary where the keys are the country names, and the values are a list with two items each.
+The first item is the rate of police killings for the country, and the second is the rate of incarceration for the country.
+Write a loop that summarizes the information you have stored about each country, for all countries in your dictionary.

 [top](#top)